digitalyoshixi/zettelkasten/content/Math/T-Annihilator of a Vector.md

   - linalg
 aliases:
   - T-Annihilator
+  - T Annihilator
 ---
+The polynomial applied to $T$ that annihilates a specific vector, or all vectors.
 # Definition
 - With $V$ as a $\mathbb{F}$ vector space
 - Let $\alpha \in V$